Woman receives vaccination from syriQ syringe

 Pharmaceutical Primary Packaging next to each other

 Overall, SCHOTT Pharma offers a wide range of vials, glass and COC prefillable syringes.
-Combined with decades of experience characterizing drug-container interactions during the drug containment selection process, unique opportunities and challenges such as those arising with the emerging mRNA-based therapeutics are well known and understood.
+Combined with decades of experience characterizing drug-container interactions during the mRNA drugs packaging selection process, unique opportunities and challenges such as those arising with the emerging mRNA-based therapeutics are well known and understood.

 Want to know more?